René Descartes

-René Descartes (/deɪˈkɑːrt/ day-KART, /alsoUKˈdeɪkɑːrt/ DAY-kart; 31 March 1596 – 11 February 1650) was a French philosopher, scientist, and mathematician, widely considered a seminal figure in the emergence of modern philosophy and science.
-Mathematics was paramount to his method of inquiry, and he connected the previously separate fields of geometry and algebra into analytic geometry.
+René Descartes (/deɪˈkɑːrt/ day-KART, /ˈdeɪkɑːrt/ DAY-kart; /fr/; 31 March 1596 – 11 February 1650) was a French philosopher, mathematician, and scientist whose work was foundational to mathematics and modern philosophy.
+He connected the previously separate fields of geometry and algebra into analytic geometry and introduced a systematic method of inquiry that became influential in early modern philosophy.
+He made major contributions to epistemology and philosophy of mind as well as metaphysics, and influenced the development of modern science.